 This is a very modest, gentle launch but if I impact ONE dog…perhaps YOUR dog, your beloved family member, what a great result that would be!
-And perhaps if that caused a chain-reaction that led you to tell someone else even ONE thing/tip/trick that could help THEIR pet (and that someone) be healthier and more pain-free, the outcome is worth it.
+And perhaps if that led you to tell someone else even ONE thing/tip/trick that could help THEIR pet be healthier and more pain-free, the effort is worth it.

-I found that I was answering the same client questions over and over through the years, so why not put some answers out there in mass format?!
+I found myself answering the same client questions over and over through the years, so why not put some answers out there in mass format?!
 That's all.

 Just trying to explain a little and help alleviate some emotional distress.

 Now, who couldn't live with a little less stress in their lives?! ((rhetorical))